ganesh3/sagemaker-churn/README.md

 # **Predicting Customer Churn with Amazon SageMaker**

-This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.
+This lab is provided as part of **[AWS Innovate Data Edition](https://aws.amazon.com/events/aws-innovate/data/)**,  it has been adapted from an [AWS blog post](https://aws.amazon.com/blogs/machine-learning/predicting-customer-churn-with-amazon-machine-learning/)

-ℹ️ You will run this lab in your own AWS account.
-Please follow directions at the end of the lab to remove resources to avoid future costs.
+Click [here](https://github.com/phonghuule/aws-innovate-data) to explore the full list of hands-on labs.
 ## Background

 Losing customers is costly for any business.
 Identifying unhappy customers early on gives you a chance to offer them incentives to stay.
 This notebook describes using machine learning (ML) for the automated identification of unhappy customers, also known as customer churn prediction.
 ML models rarely give perfect predictions though, so this notebook is also about how to incorporate the relative costs of prediction mistakes when determining the financial outcome of using ML.